ManuCanedo/kahlua-2021/README.md

 # CoachMe Bot

 A lightweight local Twitch Bot written in C++.
-The behaviour of commands is defined through lua scripts.
-This allows for easy expansion and a po
+The behaviour of commands is defined in a lua script.
+This allows for easy expansion and customization.

 ## Dependencies